in

 Drywall Saw

-When sheetrocking any size interior space, a high-quality drywall saw would be a must-have.
-Trimming the sheetrock correctly will result in minimal waste and edges that are simple to smooth out with the application of the joint compound.
+A high-quality plasterboard saw would be a must-have when sheetrocking any interior space.
+Trimming the sheetrock correctly will result in minimal waste and edges that are simple to smooth by applying the joint compound.

 Mud Pan